tonyfu97/LearnCompNeuro/artiphysiology/README.md

 * **When working with a significant amount of data**, I would not recommend storing all the data and results on your local machine.
 Instead, consider using an external SSD (like a Samsung T7) of at least 256 GB (depending on your project) and at least USB 3.0.
 This way, when reading data, you can directly access it from the external SSD, and generate results written directly to the external SSD.
 For reference, I have generated about 300 GB of data for a single project.
 However, if you're just starting out, there's no need to invest in such a solution right away.
 * However, keep your source code on your computer, and better yet, track it using GitHub.
 * The 50,000 ImageNet dataset that Dr. Pospisil used is linked [here](http://wartburg.biostr.washington.edu/loc/course/artiphys/data/i50k.html).
 It will consume about 60 GB, so I recommend acquiring an external SSD first if storage is a concern.
 The natural images are mainly used to detemine what image patches in the natural image dataset that drives the neurons the most, and this work has already been done by us (see [CNN-Database](https://github.com/tonyfu97/CNN-Database)), so you don't need to download this dataset unless you want to use it for other purposes.
+* It would be useful to use Python's logging module, not just to log the date and the script being run, but also the parameters you've used (e.g., model, layers, stimulus, etc).
+I have a file named [log.py](log.py) that manages these things.

 ## Artiphysiogy